SMART Program Training includes:

 HEART 9/11 is a team of First Responders – members of the FDNY, NYPD, PAPD, and NYC Building Trades – who bonded while working together during the 9/11 Rescue Recovery Mission and continue to utilize their experience and skills by volunteering in communities affected by disaster.
 To date, HEART 9/11 has launched over 278 deployments in 3 countries and 13 states, built over 25 veteran homes, responded to 39 disasters, rebuilt 813 houses, and trained 1,000 CT law enforcement in the HEART 9/11 SMART Program for First Responders.
 HEART 9/11 members find meaning through our altruism as we heal ourselves by helping others.

-The HEART 9/11 SMART Program for First Responders is “for first responders delivered by first responders” who have learned to manage stress and/or other stress-related symptoms.
-The Program is the result of a long-standing partnership between HEART 9/11, the Newtown, CT Police Department – Sandy Hook Elementary School shooting – and the Benson-Henry Institute for Mind-Body Medicine at Mass.
-General Hospital.
+The SMART Program for First Responders presented by HEART 9/11 is “for first responders delivered by first responders” who have learned to manage stress and/or other stress-related symptoms.
+The Program is the result of a long-standing partnership between HEART 9/11, the Newtown, CT Police Department – Sandy Hook Elementary School shooting – Benson-Henry Institute for Mind-Body Medicine at Mass.
+General Hospital and Harvard School of Medicine.
 This partnership was born of a shared aspiration to help first responders manage both chronic and acute stress and to help those who may be suffering from burnout.
 Responders learn a variety of self-care interventions, allowing them to build a course of action to manage stress and improve overall health and wellbeing.

 First responders are under a tremendous amount of stress, often mismanaged, leading to drug/alcohol abuse, relationship issues, divorce, financial hardships, physical health issues, lost time at work, and, unfortunately, high suicide rates.